River: Terminus

-While rivers may flow into lakes or man-made features such as reservoirs, the water they contain will always tend to flow down toward the ocean.
-However, if human activity siphons too much water away from a river for other uses, the riverbed may run dry before reaching the sea.
+While rivers may flow into lakes or man-made features such as reservoirs, the water they contain will always tend to flow down toward the ocean or, in the case of an endorheic basin, a local low point.
+However, if human activity or losses to groundwater siphon too much water away from a river for other uses, the riverbed may run dry before reaching the sea.
 The outlets mouth of a river can take several forms.
 Tidal rivers, often part of an estuary, have their levels rise and fall with the tide.
 Since the levels of these rivers are often already at or near sea level, the flow of alluvium and the brackish water that flows in these rivers may be either upriver or downriver depending on the time of day.

 Rivers that are not tidal may form deltas that continuously deposit alluvium into the sea from their mouths.
 Depending on the activity of waves, the strength of the river, and the strength of the tidal current, the sediment can accumulate to form new land.
 When viewed from above, a delta can appear to take the form of several triangular shapes as the river mouth appears to fan out from the original coastline.

 Classification

 A diagram of a possible river with the Strahler number of each tributary labeled.

 In hydrology, a stream order is a positive integer used to describe the level of river branching in a drainage basin.
 Several systems of stream order exist, one of which is the Strahler number.
 In this system, the first tributaries of a river are 1st order rivers.
 When two 1st order rivers merge, the resulting river is 2nd order.
-If a river of a higher order and a lower order merge, the order is incremented from whichever of the previous rivers had the higher order.
+If a river of a higher order and a lower order merge, the order is not incremented.
+Order increments only when two rivers of the same order merge.
 Stream order is correlated with and thus can be used to predict certain data points related to rivers, such as the size of the drainage basin (drainage area), and the length of the channel.